agritsik/js-features/closures.md

 console.log(add10(2)); // 12
 ```

+## Closure under the hood

+When you invoke a function that defines local variables, these variables are saved on the **scope object**.

+When the code tries to access some variable, interpreter looks for the property of current scope object.
+If the property doesn't exist, interpreter moves to the parent scope object, and looks there.
+And so on, until the value is found, or there's no more parent.
+Let's call this sequence of scope objects as a **scope chain**.

-When the function is invoked, new scope object is created, which keeps local variables as well as its argument values.
+What happens when the function is invoked:
+1. new scope object is created, which keeps local variables and argument values.
 This new scope object inherits from the scope object referenced by the function being invoked.

-When function is invoked, current scope chain is not copied for this function: the scope chain is just augmented with new scope object, and when any scope object in the chain is modified by any function, this change is immediately observable by all functions that have this scope object in their scope chains.
+1. current scope chain is not copied for this function: the scope chain is just augmented with new scope object, and when any scope object in the chain is modified by any function, this change is immediately observable by all functions that have this scope object in their scope chains.

 ## Module pattern